 - (a) By motion.
-In a criminal appeal, when there is no substitute counsel, the Court may, in its discretion, permit designated counsel to withdraw from the case only upon motion: (1) affirming that the appeal has been properly filed; (2) demonstrating good cause for withdrawal; and (32) bearing proof of service upon the appellant.
-If new counsel is seeking to represent the appellant, the motion shall also include the name, attorney registration number, street address, e mail address, and telephone number of substitute counsel, and shall be signed by substitute counsel. - (b) By notice.
+In a criminal appeal, when there is no substitute counsel, the Court may, in its discretion, permit designated counsel to withdraw from the case only upon motion: (1) demonstrating good cause for withdrawal; and (2) bearing proof of service upon the appellant. - (b) By notice.
 In a criminal appeal, when there is substitute counsel, substitute counsel shall file a notice of substitution.